scalessec/Toast-Swift/README.markdown

 // toast with a specific duration and position self.view.makeToast("This is a piece of toast", duration: 3.0, position: .top)

-// toast with all possible options self.view.makeToast("This is a piece of toast", duration: 2.0, position: CGPoint(x: 110.0, y: 110.0), title: "Toast Title", image: UIImage(named: "toast.png"), style:nil) { (didTap: Bool) -> Void in
+// toast presented at a specific point and with a completion closure self.view.makeToast("This is a piece of toast", duration: 2.0, position: CGPoint(x: 110.0, y: 110.0), title: "Toast Title", image: UIImage(named: "toast.png")) { didTap in
     if didTap {
         print("completion from tap")
     } else {